How we test cars

 Testing cars on the road

-Each car we road test is driven on all types of road, including unclassified roads (e.g. country lanes), B roads, A roads, motorways and town/city routes.
-We assess everything from the ride comfort to the built-in sat nav and in-car entertainment systems.
+Each car we road test is driven on all types of road, including B roads, A roads, motorways and town/city routes.
+We assess everything from the ride comfort to visibility, seat space, boot capacity and handling.

 Testing cars in the lab

-After we’ve had hands-on experience with a car, we send it to our lab – the biggest car-testing facility in Europe.
+After we’ve had hands-on experience with a car, we send it to our lab.
 There, we simulate the real conditions of driving on our rolling road.
-Large industrial fans replicate wind resistance, and throughout the test we assess performance, fuel economy and emissions.
+Large industrial fans replicate wind resistance, and throughout the test we assess performance, fuel economy and much, much more.
+Find out more about how we test cars.

-We also measure braking, noise, interior space, all-round visibility and heating performance - the latter in a special climate chamber that keeps the outside temperature at -10°C.
+We also measure braking, noise, interior space, all-round visibility and air-con performance.

 Outside on the test track, we conduct an avoidance test, swerving around cones placed in the exact same position every time.
 The assessment also evaluates the stability control (ESC) intervention to stabilise the car.